Mrutyunjaya Nayak

 Mrutyunjaya Nayak has also served in Constitutional position as a member of National Commission for Scheduled Castes. from 2006 to 2009.
 He had written many articles published in leading newspapers and had also written a book named 'Hitler and Democracy'.

 He died on 18 February 2025 due to Cardiac arrest in AIIMS, Bhubaneswar.

 Personal life

 Nayak was educated at Kholikote College.
-He was married to Dr Minati Panigrahi and has one daughter and two Sons, Sheetal Purnima, Snigdha Abhilash and Snigdha Anupam.
+He was married to Supriti Mohanty and has two Sons, Dr Sanjay Gautam Nayak and Vikram Anupam Nayak.
 In addition to his other work, Nayak has published two books.